-Danger of accidents Reduced braking efficiency caused by damaged brake discs.
+Danger of accidents Reduced braking effect caused by damaged brake discs.

-- Always lay the wheel down in such a way that the brake disc is not damaged. - Holding the front wheel, withdraw the wheel spindle.
+- Always lay the wheel down in such a way that the brake discs are not damaged. - Holding the front wheel, withdraw the wheel spindle.
 Take the front wheel out of the fork.